oxyplot/oxyplot/README.md

 #### NuGet packages

-The latest pre-release packages are pushed by AppVeyor CI to [myget.org](https://www.myget.org/).
+The latest pre-release packages are pushed to [myget.org](https://www.myget.org/).
 To install these packages, set the myget.org package source `https://www.myget.org/F/oxyplot` and remember the "-pre" flag.

 The stable release packages will be pushed to [nuget.org](https://www.nuget.org/packages?q=oxyplot).
 Note that we have  have a lot of old (v2015.\*) and pre-release packages on this feed, and sometimes these show up even if they are unlisted.